Best New York Startup Accelerators To Fund Your Next Big Idea

 Preparing a pitch of your great idea for an accelerator?
 Or maybe you have already joined one and managed to secure the funding?
 On whichever step of turning your idea into a product you are now, you need to be prepared to finally do one of the most important steps in your career – creating the actual software.

 There are some great custom software development companies and we are proudly named one of them.
-If you are wondering how much of your funding you may need to spend to create the app with us, we run a special survey that will allow you to get some rough estimates of the costs.
+If you are wondering how much of your funding you may need to spend on app developers in New York to create your app, we run a special survey that will allow you to get some rough estimates of the costs.
 Feel free to get in touch with us anytime – hopefully, we are the software development agency you are looking for!